OPINION | LITVAK AFFAIRS | ANTISEMITISM | VILNIUS | CHRISTIAN-JEWISH RELATIONS

 by Dovid Katz

-This is not to be confused with Christian-Jewish partnership and mutual love and respect, as exemplified by the many Christian and Jewish authors who have contributed to Defending History and joined forces in the cause of historic truth, tolerance and respect for all faiths (see for example DH’s recent Persons of the Year).
+This is not to be confused with Christian-Jewish partnership and mutual love and respect, as exemplified by the many Christian and Jewish authors who have contributed to Defending History and joined forces in the cause of historic truth, tolerance and respect for all faiths (nearly all of DH’s Persons of the Year are Christians).

 UPDATE OF 1 OCT.
 2024: